This post may contain affiliate links. Read our disclosure policy here.

 - Ribbon or cord for hanging

-- Christmas Stocking Pattern
+- Free Quilted Christmas Stocking Pattern

-Watch me make these simple scrappy Christmas Stockings
+Watch me make these Christmas Stockings

 Now, you are ready to work on either side.
-Place your next strip of fabric right side down matching raw edges and stitch again.
-Open, press and repeat on both sides of the center strips until your piece of batting is completely covered.
+Place your next strip of fabric right side down, matching raw edges, and stitch again.
+Open, press, and repeat on both sides of the center strips until your piece of batting is completely covered.
 Give it a good press.

 Use your pattern piece to cut out the ready quilted pieces, then place them right sides together and sew around the outside, but NOT across the top.
 Clip your seams around the curves.

 Cut a piece of faux fur to decorate around the top of your stocking.
 Mine measures 4 inches deep by 15 wide.
 Stitch the two short ends together to make a tube.
-Slide the tube over the top of the stocking and pin in place with the top edges matching and the fur on the outside.
+Slide the tube over the top of the stocking and pin it in place with the top edges matching and the fur on the outside.
 Baste to hold the fur in place.